Posted: 11/6/17 | November 6th, 2017

 1. Disgrace, by J. M. Coetzee

 South African author J. M. Coetzee won the Nobel Prize for Literature, and this beautiful but tragic novel left me traumatized.
 It’s a dark and disturbing tale of disgrace.
 A university professor is dismissed from his job after an affair.
 He escapes to his daughter’s farm in the Eastern Cape and is forced to come to terms with the reality of life after an attack in which his daughter is raped and impregnated and he is brutally beaten.
 The book is heavy, but it does a great job of depicting the violence of post-apartheid South Africa.
-This book will elicit a lot of heavy emotions.

 2. Out of Africa, by Karen Blixen

 I had for a long time put off reading the book, scoffing at the idea of a foreigner writing an evocative novel on Africa.
 However, when I read an excerpt in the Masai Mara, I changed my mind.
 What I love about this book is the language.
 Karen was a true poet, and her deep affection for the bush and Africa’s people — and writing — make you fall in love, too.
 The book draws you in and makes you want to be transported back to yesteryear and experience the romance of exploration and nature.
-In many ways it portrays what we love about traveling Africa, which in many places is still untamed.
-I also found it to be quite spiritual.

 3. Number One Ladies’ Detective Agency, by Alexander McCall Smith